 2. Unclothed Physical Inspection.--Check the general appearance of the child to determine overall health status.
 This process can pick up obvious physical defects, including orthopedic disorders, hernia, skin disease, and genital abnormalities.
 Physical inspection includes an examination of all organ systems such as pulmonary, cardiac, and gastrointestinal.

-C. Appropriate Immunizations.--Assess whether the child has been immunized against diphtheria, pertussis, tetanus, polio, measles, rubella, mumps, haemophilus influenzae type b conjugate (Hib), hepatitis B, and and whether booster shots are needed.
+C. Appropriate Immunizations.--Assess whether the child has been immunized against diphtheria, pertussis, tetanus, polio, measles, rubella, mumps, haemophilus influenzae type b conjugate (Hib), hepatitis B, and varicella zoster (chickenpox); and whether booster shots are needed.
 The child’s immunization record should be available to the provider.
 When an immunization or an updating is medically necessary and appropriate, provide it and inform the child’s health supervision provider.

 Provide immunizations as recommended by the Advisory Committee on Immunization Practices (ACIP) on the next page.